system-transparency/system-transparency/README.md

 * For each signature certificate tuple:
     * Validate the certificate against the root certificate.
         * Only check validity bounds and if the certificate is chained to the trusted root certificate.
-    * Check for duplicate X.509 certificates.
+    * Check for duplicate leaf certificates.
+The duplication check is based on each certificate's public key.
     * Verify signature.
     * Increase count of valid signatures.
 * Check if the number of successful signatures is enough.